Sign up to receive the latest news from Wander & Luxe

 With a caravan, you get extensive storage capacity for clothing, food, outdoor gear and other supplies.
 Modern caravans have storage cabinets, pantries, wardrobes and specialised compartments so you can organise gear efficiently.
 You can comfortably pack everything you need for the entire trip and still have room to spare for impulse purchases along the way.
 Some travellers may be tempted to overpack given all that spacious storage, so restraint is advisable.

-But all that packing space means a heavier load to tow.
-You’ll need to ensure your car is capable of managing the extra weight.
+.
 Check your car’s towing capacity and get the right towing mirrors, lights and attachments fitted.
 You’ll also have to remember to stabilise and distribute weight properly within the caravan and not exceed maximum loads on axles.
 Loading up a car is quicker and simpler in comparison, albeit with less capacity.
 So consider how much storage you really need when weighing up your options.

 Flexibility